-The Department of Physics provides three undergraduate degree programs:
+The Department of Physics provides two undergraduate degree programs:

 A Physics Minor is also available for students working toward a degree in other fields.

 The Bachelor of Science degree is recommended for those students planning to work in industry immediately upon graduating, or for those students who wish to pursue graduate studies in physics.
-The Bachelor of Brts degree requires one year of a foreign language as part of the general education requirements for the major.
 Students wishing to pursue a career in teaching will work with both the Department of Physics and the School of Education.

 Physics majors will study classical physics (mechanics, heat, sound, electricity, magnetism, and light) and modern physics (Einstein's theory of relativity, and quantum mechanics), along with applications to atomic, molecular, nuclear, solid-state, and statistical physics.
 Throughout their study of physics, students learn applications that lead to a variety of specialized fields of study.
 For example, classical mechanics introduces the techniques of the mechanical and civil engineer, solid-state physics has applications to the theory of semiconductors and transistors, bringing students into contact with electrical engineering and the electronics industry, and nuclear physics acquaints the student with nuclear fission and nuclear fusion reactions.